 What is Wi-Fi and how does it work?

-Wi-Fi is actually a wireless technology brand owned by the Wi-Fi Alliance.
-To put it in simple terms, it takes wireless technology to the next level by allowing users to access the internet via mobile phones, iPods, games consoles and more.
+Wi-Fi is often wrongly referred to as a wireless internet connection of any kind, but it’s actually a wireless technology brand owned by the Wi-Fi Alliance.
+To put it in simple terms, it takes wireless technology to the next level by allowing users to access the internet via smartphones, tablets, games consoles and more.

 A Wi-Fi enabled device can access the internet when within range of a wireless network.
-As a result, many mobile phone manufacturers have established wireless hotspots around the country - these can be small rooms with wireless opaque walls or many square miles with overlapping access points.
+As a result, many mobile networks have established wireless hotspots around the country which can vary in size; some covering small parks, whilst some can cover much larger outdoor areas.

-The capabilities of Wi-Fi technology have been expanded with the development of Wi-Max, which aims to provide wireless data over longer distances.
+Wi-Fi is now a common sight in all new smartphones, tablets and other handheld devices, and using it offers a way to avoid using up valuable data from mobile contracts which can be fairly expensive if you go over your data allowance.
+The capabilities of Wi-Fi technology have also been expanded with the development of Wi-Max, which aims to provide wireless data over longer distances.
 This can be used to connect Wi-Fi hotspots to each other and provides connectivity while you're on the move.

 What else does Wi-Fi technology offer?